-- 13. Constructive engagement will be entirely at the discretion of the Case Examiner.
+- 13. Constructive engagement will be entirely at the discretion of the Case Examiner. - 13A.
 It will be suitable for cases where there has been a minor, technical breach of the Relevant Requirements.
-Such cases will usually be at the very lowest end of the spectrum of Allegations. - 14.
-Constructive engagement may be appropriate where there is no real concern about harm to investor, market or public confidence in statutory audit process and where there is no evidence of financial detriment to anyone. - 15.
-Constructive engagement is focused on ensuring that any minor and possibly inadvertent breaches have been rectified and risk of repetition has been adequately addressed.
-It may take any form, including written advice, warning letters or discussion or correspondence with the individual statutory auditor or statutory audit firm aimed at ensuring that the possible breach is not repeated.
+Such cases will usually be at the lowest end of the spectrum of possible breaches. - 14.
+Constructive engagement may be appropriate where there is no real concern about harm to investor, market or public confidence in the statutory audit process and where there is no evidence of financial detriment to anyone. - 15.
+Constructive engagement is focused on ensuring that less serious breaches have been rectified and the risk of repetition has been adequately addressed.
+It may take any form, including written advice, warning letters or discussion or correspondence with the individual Statutory Auditor or Statutory Audit Firm aimed at ensuring that the possible breach is not repeated.